Les Houches Lectures on Indirect Detection of Dark Matter: Acknowledgements

 \section{Acknowledgements}

 These lecture notes were written for the 2021 Les Houches Summer School on Dark Matter, and adapted and extended from lectures presented at TASI 2016: Anticipating the Next Discoveries in Particle Physics \cite{Slatyer:2017sev}.
 T.R.S thanks the organizers of the Summer School -- Marco Cirelli, Babette Dobrich, and Jure Zupan -- for giving her the opportunity to attend and lecture at the School, and the students attending the school for their excellent questions and comments.
+T.R.S also thanks Joanna Berteaud and the anonymous reviewers for their careful reading of the manuscript and valuable comments.
 T.R.S's work is conducted with support from the U.S. Department of Energy under grant Contract Number DE-SC00012567.

 \begin{appendix}